bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- Cloudy
+- Rain
-- 87% humidity
+- 89% humidity
-- 15 mph wind
+- 14 mph wind
-- 82% cloud cover
+- 87% cloud cover
 - 35 AQI 🟩
 - 0.2 inches of rain in the past 24 hours